In this post, we will see how you can get started in machine learning and data science from scratch.

 - How different types of models are performing on the validation data?

 So, don’t get discouraged if your ranks are lower in the competitions.
 Learning and exploring the field is the only goal here.
-But just see, how top 1% people are solving the problem?
+But just see, how do the top 1% people are solving the problem?

 Importance of deploying ML models on cloud